 Facility A or Facility B (if activated) is payable in full on August 1, 2016.
-Facility C is payable seven years after the closing of the facility.
 Maturity may be accelerated by the Bank upon an Event of Default (as defined).
 Prepayment may be made without penalty or premium at any time upon the required notice to the Bank.